yugabyte/yugabyte-db/docs/content/latest/troubleshoot/cluster/replace_master.md

 - The default master RPC port is `7100`

 {{< note title="Note" >}}

-If the master you wish to replace is already dead (eg: VM was terminated), you might want to first do the `REMOVE` step, then do the `ADD` step.
+If the master to be replaced is already dead (for example, the VM was terminated), perform the `REMOVE` step first, and then the `ADD` step.

 {{< /note >}}